 8. Property and Inspection Fees

-Letting agents may charge separately for property inspections, especially if they are more frequent or specialized, such as mid-term or move-out inspections.
+Letting agents may charge additional fees for property inspections, especially if they are more frequent or specialized, such as mid-term or move-out inspections.
 While regular inspections are often included in full management services, additional inspections may incur extra fees depending on the frequency and extent of the inspection required.

 9. Eviction and Exit Fees